andrei-madalin/Deploy_Cisco_CMS_with_Ansible/README.md

 # Cisco Meeting Server Deployment Guide

-This guide provides step-by-step instructions for deploying Cisco Meeting Server (CMS) in your environment.
+This guide provides step-by-step instructions for deploying Cisco Meeting Server (CMS) in your environment with Ansible.
 Cisco Meeting Server is a powerful collaboration platform that enables video and audio meetings for organizations.
 It offers scalability, security, and integration capabilities for effective communication.

 ## Table of Contents
 - [Prerequisites](#prerequisites)